"I'm setting up my own nutrition business!" If you have ever considered this here's what you need to know.

 Can you relate?
 Then you definitely need to consider a meal planning or a nutrition analysis software for your business or private practice.

-Why is nutrition software important for dietitians and nutritionists?
+Why is nutrition software necessary for dietitians and nutritionists?

-During academic years and nutrition education, we are taught all the process of counselling patients: managing, assessing, evaluating and monitoring.
+During academic years and nutrition education, we are taught all the process of counseling patients: managing, assessing, evaluating and monitoring.

 Great!
 Now let's put that into daily practice, where you want to see as many clients as possible, without compromising the nutritional care you give them.
 Doing everything by hand, like you are taught to, is just not doable.